merely-useful/py-rse/index.md

 ### Do not repeat values

-The first and simplest refactoring is "replace value with name".
+The first and simplest refactoring is "replace value with name."
 It tells us to replace magic numbers with names, i.e., to define constants.
 This can seem ridiculous in simple cases